My notes from MBSR

 Emotional Paralysis – Duffy’s fear of human connection leaves him isolated.

-Missed Epiphany – Unlike other Dubliners, Duffy’s moment of self-awareness comes too late—he recognizes his loneliness but remains unchanged.
+Missed Epiphany – Duffy’s moment of self-awareness comes too late—he recognizes his loneliness but remains unchanged.

 Death-in-Life– Mrs. Sinico’s physical death mirrors Duffy’s living death of the soul.